The fine printStrossles terms of service

 INFORMATION AND AUDIT

-Data Processor is obliged to, upon Publisher’s reasonable request and at Publisher’s cost, make available to the Publisher all information necessary and strictly limited to the purpose of demonstrating compliance with the obligations of the data processor under applicable Data Protection Laws.
+Data Processor is obliged to, upon Publisher’s reasonable request, make available to the Publisher all information necessary and strictly limited to the purpose of demonstrating compliance with the obligations of the data processor under applicable Data Protection Laws.

 Publisher may, pursuant to the relevant provision of the Service Agreement but in any case notwithstanding what is set out in the Service Agreement once per calendar year at the cost of the Publisher, carry out or mandate a third party auditor, which is not direct competitor to Data Processor and acting under confidentiality undertaking, to carry out an audit strictly limited to verifying Data Processor’s compliance with the obligations of data processors under applicable Data Protection Laws.
 The audit shall be carried out during Data Processor’s normal working hours without disturbance to the normal operations of Data Processor.